5 recommended OTC drugs

 Types of insomnia

-Acute (under 3 months) - linked to stress, travel, changes.
-Chronic (over 3 months) - requires structured management.
+Acute (under 3 months) — related to stress, travel, changes.
+Chronic (over 3 months) — requires a structured approach.

 OTC treatment

-Melatonin 1-3 mg 30-60 min before bed.
-Useful for jet lag, shift work or elderly.
-A larger dose is not more effective.
+Melatonin 1-3 mg, 30-60 min before bedtime.
+Useful for jet lag, shift work, or older adults.
+A higher dose is not more effective.

 Valerian 400-900 mg in the evening.
-Mild sedative effect, good safety profile, no dependence.
+Mild sedative effect, good safety profile, does not cause dependence.

-Diphenhydramine, doxylamine - antihistamines with sedative effect.
+Diphenhydramine, doxylamine — antihistamines with a sedative effect.
 Can be used occasionally.
-Avoid in the elderly.
+Avoid in older adults.

 Magnesium, L-theanine, passionflower — complementary supplements with moderate evidence.